A style uniform can give you wardrobe freedom by reducing decision fatigue and giving you a closet full of clothes you actually want to wear.

 Step 4: Build your Uniform Base Layers

-At this point you have a color palette, 3-5 activities to build uniforms around, and an understanding of your personal style.
+At this point you have a specific uniform focus, a color palette, and an understanding of your personal style.

 The next step is to build the base portion of your uniform.
 By this, I mean the 1-2 pieces that you wear on top/bottom, or a dress/jumpsuit.
 For each of your activities, choose a silhouette for your base layer.